globant-ui-rosario/web-ui-bootcamp/docs/topic3.md

   * Create a function that takes a word and validate if it's a palindrome.
 If the argument isn't valid display an alert showing:
   "The type: `<argument type>` isn't valid"

   * Modify the previous function to support any string (word and phrases).
-For example: "Eva, can I see bees in a cave?"
+For example: "Eva, can I see bees in a cave?" (_Optional_)

 1.B